-Environment
+Environment:

-The green spaces surrounding Thatcham and the local villages, Upper Bucklebury, Midham, Cold Ash, harbour a biodiversity which will be lost for ever if built over by thousands of houses.
-This area is home to hares, buzzards, kites, Stone Chats, Nightingales, Thrushes Nightjars, Great green bush crickets, slow worms,

-Meadow grasshoppers, Woodlarks, Dark bush crickets.
-Adders, all manner of protected fauna - all species needing protection, not annihilation.
-The Nightjars fly to Bucklebury every June from Africa and mate undisturbed on the commons in Bucklebury -will they continue to do that with a huge development of houses which create both noise and light pollution, not to mention the footfall on the common which will increase by thousands?
-Are we to lose this precious bird because other less sensitive sites won't be found?
+The green spaces surrounding Thatcham and the local villages, Upper Bucklebury, Midham, Cold Ash, contain a biodiversity which will be lost for ever if built over by thousands of houses.
+This area is home to hares, buzzards, kites, stonechats, nightingales, thrushes, nightjars, great green bush-crickets, slow worms, meadow grasshoppers, woodlarks, dark bush-crickets, adders and all manner of protected fauna - all species needing protection, not annihilation.
+The nightjars fly to Bucklebury Common every June from Africa and mate undisturbed in the local fields and woodland; this red-listed species, for one, will be under threat.

 The LPR's Sustainability Appraisal accepts that SP17 will, by building on a greenfield site inevitably have a negative impact on environmental sustainability but there is no detail on any mitigation for this impact.
-There are plans for community parks-but whatever these are, they won't be safe havens for biodiversity, with the additional 1000s in footfall, noise, litter, light pollution, dog walkers, cats ...the negative impact is endless and permanent.
+There are plans for community parks but they won't be safe havens for biodiversity with the additional 1000s in footfall, noise, litter, light pollution, dog walkers, cats ...the negative impact is endless and permanent.